-- A. City Council Proclamations. - City Council proclamations shall be publicly read at a City Council meeting and presented to a representative of the event during the Council meeting. - B. Mayor's Proclamations. - Are requested by a special interest group from within the City.
-Mayor's proclamations are signed by the Mayor and forwarded to a representative of the event.

-C. The Mayor and City Manager shall determine if the proclamation request is for a City Council proclamation or a Mayor's proclamation.
+- A. City Council Proclamations. - City Council proclamations shall be publicly read at a City Council meeting and presented to or forwarded to a representative of the proclamation's subject matter. - B. Mayor's Proclamations. - Are requested by a special interest group from within the City.
+Mayor's proclamations are signed by the Mayor and forwarded to a representative of the proclamation's subject matter. - C. The Mayor and City Manager shall determine if the proclamation request is for a City Council proclamation or a Mayor's proclamation.